Starting January and September 2018

 48 UCAS points

-- A BTEC Level 3 qualification in Engineering or a relevant discipline
+- A BTEC Level 3 qualification in Engineering or a related discipline; or

-- 2 or more A Levels which must include Maths and/or Physics and a Subsidiary Diploma in Engineering
+- 2 or more A Levels which must include Maths and/or Physics and a Subsidiary Diploma in Engineering; or

 - An Access to Higher Education Certificate preferably Science based